 By 1949, the U.S. Coast Guard has taken over most of Ellis Island, using it for office and storage space.
 The passage of the Internal Security Act of 1950 excludes arriving immigrants with previous links to communist and fascist organizations.
 With this, Ellis Island experiences a brief resurgence in activity.
 Renovations and repairs are made in an effort to accommodate detainees, who sometimes number 1,500 at a time.

-The Immigration and Naturalization Act of 1952, combined with a liberalized detention policy, causes the number of detainees on the island to plummet to less than 30.
+The Immigration and Naturalization Act of 1952 (also known as the McCarran–Walter Act), combined with a liberalized detention policy, causes the number of detainees on the island to plummet to fewer than 30 people.

 All 33 structures on Ellis Island are officially closed in November 1954.

 In March 1955, the federal government declares the island surplus property; it is subsequently placed under the jurisdiction of the General Services Administration.

 In 1965, President Lyndon B. Johnson issues Proclamation 3656, according to which Ellis Island falls under the jurisdiction of the National Park Service as part of the Statue of Liberty National Monument.